BitingChaos/temper1/README.md

-temper for "TEMPer1"

-output of lsusb:
-ID 0c45:7401 Microdia
+#TEMPer1

+I use this to query my old "TEMPer1" USB device in Linux.

+I put this together to ensure that it worked on my Raspberry Pi.

+The output of lsusb for my device is "ID 0c45:7401 Microdia"

 Bits and pieces taken from here: